jamesgarriss/onering/background.md

 The basic attributes are Body, Heart, and Wit, which describe a hero's physical, spiritual, and mental profile.
 Each attribute has a basic rating, determined by background, and a favored rating, found by adding a bonus.

-All heroes begin with 14 points to spread among the basic attributes.
+All heroes begin with 14 points to spread among the 3 basic attributes.
+They should be prioritized in a manner that correlates with the description.
+A healer, for example, would want more points in Heart.
+A Dwarven trader would want more points in Body.
+An Elvish envoy would want more points in Wits.

 ## Favored Skill